-- the financial statements of the company on pages 8 to 31: - o present fairly, in all material respects: - . its financial position as at 30 June 2017; and - . its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with New Zealand equivalents to International Financial Reporting Standards Tier 2 Reduced Disclosure Regime; and - the performance information of the company on page 13 presents fairly, in all material respects, the company's actual performance compared against the performance targets and other measures by which performance was judged in relation to the company's objectives for the year ended 30 June 2017.
+- the financial statements of the company on pages 8 to 12 and 14 to 34: - o present fairly, in all material respects: - its financial position as at 30 June 2018; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with the New Zealand equivalents to International Financial Reporting Standards Tier 2 Reduced Disclosure Regime; and - the performance information of the company on pages 13 and 34 (note 21 only) presents fairly, in all material respects, the company's actual performance compared against the performance targets and other measures by which performance was judged in relation to the company's objectives for the year ended 30 June 2018.

-Our audit was completed on 29 September 2017.
+Our audit was completed on 1 October 2018.
 This is the date at which our opinion is expressed.

 The basis for our opinion is explained below.
-In addition, we outline the responsibilities of the Board of Directors and our responsibilities relating to the financial statements and the performance information, and we explain our independence.
+In addition, we outline the responsibilities of the Board of Directors and our responsibilities relating to the financial statements and the performance information, we comment on other information, and we explain our independence.

-Basis for opinion
+Basis for our opinion